Piraeus Ferry Tickets and Routes

 Ferry from Athens to Crete

 Crete, the third largest island of the Mediterranean Sea, welcomes visitors all year round.
 It is a multi-faceted destination, boasting a long history as well as diverse landscapes, from pristine or bustling beaches to tranquil montane regions.
 Ferries from Athens to Crete (Piraeus to Heraklion) depart every day yearlong.
 Nevertheless, they operate more frequently during the summer months.
-The duration of the sailings varies from 9 to 11 hours, and the cost of an economy ticket is about €37/$40,20 to €86/$93,50.
+The duration of the sailings varies from 9 to 11 hours, and the cost of an economy ferry ticket from Piraeus Port to Crete is about €37/$40,20 to €86/$93,50.